KostiukIvan/HyperColor/README.md

   - ${weights_path} if specified
-  - otherwise: ${results_root}/${arch}/training/.../weights (make sure that `target_network_input` and `classes` are the same in the `hyperparams.json`/`experiments.json`)
+  - otherwise: ${results_root}/${arch}/training/.../weights (make sure that `target_network_input` and `classes` are the same in the `hyperparams.json`/`experiments.json`) If you do not want to train from scratch, you can download weights from : https://drive.google.com/drive/folders/1QIswhEThSbFyZimpepJZ-jpkbgyJwMEm?usp=sharing
+And unpack this folder under ${results_root}.
+Structure of the path should be like this : ${results_root}/${arch}/training/.../weights

 ###### Sphere distribution:
 ![tni_triangulation](docs/tni_triangulation.png)